mimoo/NoiseGo/disco/specification.md

 ## 3. The `StrobeState` object

-A `StrobeState` depends on the following associated constant:
+A `StrobeState` depends on a Strobe object (as defined in [section 5 of the Strobe Specification](https://strobe.sourceforge.io/specs/#object)) as well as the following associated constant:

 * **`R`**: The blocksize of the Strobe state (computed as `N - (2*sec)/8 - 2`, [see section 4 of the Strobe specification](https://strobe.sourceforge.io/specs/#params)).

-It depends on the following associated object:

-* **`Strobe Object`**: A Strobe object as defined in [section 5.
-State of a Strobe object](https://strobe.sourceforge.io/specs/#object) of the Strobe Specification.

-While a Strobe state responds to many functions ([see Strobe's specification](https://strobe.sourceforge.io/)), only the following ones need to be implemented in order for the Disco extension to work properly:
+While a Strobe object responds to many functions ([see Strobe's specification](https://strobe.sourceforge.io/)), only the following ones need to be implemented in order for the Disco extension to work properly:

 **`InitializeStrobe(protocol_name)`**: Initialize the Strobe object with a custom protocol name.